aragon/hack/docs/guides-agent-app.md

 However, since IPFS propogation is slow, it's better to point directly to the aragon IPFS node.

-**Note that this will trigger a vote in the DAO, we still need to vote YES to confirm the installation of the Agent app.**
+**Note that this will trigger a vote in the DAO, you'll need to vote YES to confirm the installation of the Agent app.**

 ## 3. Set permissions